Free audio transcriber comparison ranking 6 online tools by accuracy in 2026

 4. Happy Scribe — Best Multi-Language Free Option

 Happy Scribe's free tier includes 30 minutes per month with support for 60+ languages — stronger multilingual accuracy than most competitors, particularly for French, Spanish, German, and Portuguese.
+The tool also includes an interactive transcript editor that's better thought-out than most.

 Accuracy: Competitive for major European languages.
 The interactive editor makes targeted corrections fast.